The outside world you can actually reach.

 Track the return.
 Skip the guilt.

 Wild Minutes is for people who want to keep their outside time without turning it into another scoreboard.
-Start with one minute, save one return, and let Journey reflect what happened instead of telling you how far behind you are.
+Start with one minute, save one return, notice your enough-for-today window, and let Journey reflect what happened instead of telling you how far behind you are.

 Tracking should help you notice a return, not make you feel late to your own life.